mozilla/mozilla_ci_tools/docs/faq.rst

 Can I trigger a nightly build?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Absolutely!
+You can trigger any nightly build for any repository.
-Simply find the name of the job that represents it.
+Simply find the name of the job that represents it and trigger it.

+:strong:`NOTE`:
+Make sure you have consent from sheriffs to do this and a good reason.
+Nightly builds are not to be triggered lightly.

 If I ask for different test jobs on the same changesets will I get as many builds jobs?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^